jmrphy/media_civil_war/media_civil_war.md

 - name: Justin Murphy
   affiliation: University of Southampton
   email: j.murphy@soton.ac.uk
-date: April 2014
+date: June 2014
 abstract: A recent article in *International Organization* suggests that by enhancing the soft power of states, the spread of mass media decreases the probability of civil war onset.
 This research note contributes an improvement to the logic of that argument (internal consistency) and demonstrates a substantively different and improved accounting of the empirical relationship between mass media and civil war (internal and external validity).
+Mass media density decreases the likelihood of civil war only after the treshold at which it constitutes a mass communications system;
+  before that threshold, year-to-year increases in mass media density significantly increase the likelihood of civil war.

 ...